 Her parents, her husband, a son, Ronald Hicks and several brothers and sisters passed away previously.

 Arrangements are with Frederick Bros.
 Funeral Home, Theresa, NY.
 Burial will be next to her husband in Oxbow Cemetery.

 Donations may be made to the American Diabetes Association, 356 North Midler Avenue, Syracuse, NY 13206 or to the Muscular Dystrophy Association, 6315 Fly Rd., Suite 102, East Syracuse, NY 13057.

 To leave condolences go to www.frederickbrosfuneralhome.com and access the obituary.
 Click on the Tribute Wall located on the top left.

-To send flowers to the family or plant a tree in memory of Retha Hicks, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Retha Hicks, please visit our Tree Store